ben-manes/gradle-versions-plugin/README.md

 >   `--no-reject-out-of-bound-versions` as without it.

 > [!NOTE]
+> - A build already on a pre-release is still shown newer ones.
+> - The `integration` revision is exempt, since every snapshot is a pre-release
+>   and filtering there would leave that revision with nothing to report.
+> - A version ending in a commit hash counts as a pre-release, where at least
+>   one character of the hash is `a-f`.
+A trailing run of digits stays a build
+>   number.
 > - The presence of a version catalog no longer changes whether a plugin
 >   versioned inline as a range in the `plugins` block is offered an upgrade
 >   past that range.
 The upgrade was withheld when an unused alias for the same plugin was